Next.js: Optimizing getStaticPaths() build times with the fallback property

 getStaticPaths() is one of our Static Site Generation (SSG) functions unique to Next.js alongside getStaticProps(). getStaticPaths() is used for our dynamic routes, with it we define a list of paths that should be rendered to HTML at build time.

 An example of using getStaticPaths() for dynamic routes is for the blog posts on this blog.
 I do not create a page for every single post.
-I store all the markdown files for these posts in a specific location.
-I then point my getStaticPaths() to that location in the file system and it generates the routes dynamically to each of my posts with that information.
+All the markdown files containing the post content are stored in a specific location. getStaticPaths() is directed to that location in the file system and it generates the routes dynamically to each of my posts.

 The Fallback Property